paceaux/Berea/readme.md

 const service = new BibleService('someLongToken', 1, 'audio');
 ```

+## Setting options in requests
+All of the [request options are documented](https://github.com/paceaux/BibleApi/wiki/Request-Parameters).
+One notable difference between how this library works is that _options can be camelCased_.

+While the [API](https://scripture.api.bible/livedocs#/) will require `content-type` if you want to set options, you can send `contentType`.

+Look in `src/constants/requestParameters.js` for all of the aliases. `RequestParameters` is also set as a static property on the `BibleService` class.

 ## Getting Bibles
 Before getting verses, chapters, or passages, you need a `bibleId`.
 The only way to know _that_ is to look at all of the Bibles, first.